Clover-Zero/ao3-dialog/README.md

 - Background images.
 - Automation in Google Sheets.
 - A version where the character and speech bubble are on the left and right, alternating.
 - A version where it can be used in other websites, such as Dreamwidth.
 This is most likely far better to be used with automation.
+It may also use Bootstrap depending on the website that supports it (such as Toyhouse).

 # How to Use
 1. Create a new work skin.
 You can read the basics [here](https://archiveofourown.org/faq/tutorial-creating-a-work-skin?language_id=en) and/or [here](https://archiveofourown.org/admin_posts/1370?show_comments=true).